chapter 01

 Looking east towards Atascosa and Ramanote Peaks from Ruby Road.
 The grasslands of the Atascosa Highlands have been altered by centuries of cattle grazing and fire suppression.
 The rolling plains are dotted with trees and shrubs that are unpalatable to livestock and which have thrived in the absence of fire.

-Pennisetum ciliare (buffelgrass) is a non-native grass, which was intentionally introduced to Arizona in the 1930's and has gone on to become one of the most destructive invasive plants in the Borderlands.
+Buffelgrass (Pennisetum ciliare) is a non-native grass, which was intentionally introduced to Arizona in the 1930's and has gone on to become one of the most destructive invasive plants in the Borderlands.
 Buffelgrass contributes to biodiversity loss and encourages catastrophic fires which damage fragile desert ecosystems.

 The Atascosas have been inhabited for thousands of years, but over the last few centuries human activity has begun to have a profound effect on this landscape.
 In a day, a bulldozer can undo the progress of centuries of natural selection, precipitating radical shifts in the flora which ripple out to all the plants and animals of the Atascosa Highlands.

-Quercus rugosa (netleaf oak) is one of the less common oak species found in the Atascosa Highlands.
+Netleaf oak (Quercus rugosa) is one of the less common oak species found in the Atascosa Highlands.
 The population of netleaf oak in Sycamore Canyon is growing at the lowest known elevation for this species.

-Grassland and Oak woodland come together in a side drainage of Pena Blanca Canyon.
+Grassland and Oak woodland come together in a side drainage of Peña Blanca Canyon.
 Though ecosystems are often split and defined by elevational range, the complex topography of the Atascosa Highlands brings together different habitats which increases the local biodiversity present within a given area.

 Water has carved ravines in a rubble flow that comes down from a recently constructed section of border wall in the Pajarito Mountains.